rodericj/MinorityReportWithWatch/Presentation/MinorityReport.md

 ```

-^ build message with the motion data.
-Option to do something with a response.
-Errors on timeout, not connected, etc
+^ - build message with the data.
+  - Option to do something with a response.
+  - Errors on timeout, not connected, etc